 Using a server backend can improve performance, especially when:

 Your PDF files are large.

 You expect your users to access PDFs from a slow network connection, like on a mobile phone or in a rural area.

 You expect your users to have low CPU performance, like on a mobile phone or on an old computer.

-When using PSPDFKit with a server backend, you might run into problems when too many PDF rendering requests hit a single server.
+When using the PSPDFKit for Web Server-Backed operational mode, you might run into problems when too many PDF rendering requests hit a single server.
 To handle a multitude of requests, you can run an arbitrary number of PSPDFKit servers in parallel behind a load balancer.